bertigert/DeezerDeduplicator/README.md

 ```
 $ py .\main.py --help
 usage: main.py [-h] [--log-level [LOG_LEVEL]] [--cookie COOKIE] [--cookie-path COOKIE_PATH] [--dont-store-cookies] [--deduplicate-by {1,2,3}] [--execute] [--only-show] [--playlist-ids PLAYLIST_IDS]
+               [--playlist-names PLAYLIST_NAMES]

+Deezer Playlist Deduplicator

 options:
   -h, --help            show this help message and exit
   --log-level [LOG_LEVEL], -ll [LOG_LEVEL]
                         Set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Default is INFO.
   --cookie COOKIE, -c COOKIE
                         The 'sid' cookie to use for login.
 If not provided, the script will try to get it from cookies.json.enc.
-Stores the cookie, if -dsc is not present
+Stores the cookie if -dsc is not present
   --cookie-path COOKIE_PATH, -cp COOKIE_PATH
                         The path to the cookie file.
 Default is 'cookies.json.enc'.
   --dont-store-cookies, -dsc